KatherineMichel/church-website-and-marketing-on-a-budget/web_development_primer.md

 # Web Development Primer

-## What does "making a website" mean?
+## What Does "Making a Website" Mean?

 "Making a website" can mean many things.